 Sarah Howe is a British poet, academic and editor.
 Her first book, Loop of Jade (Chatto & Windus, 2015), won the T.S.
 Eliot Prize and The Sunday Times/PFD Young Writer of the Year Award, and was shortlisted for the Seamus Heaney Centre Poetry Prize and the Forward Prize for Best First Collection.
 Born in Hong Kong in 1983 to an English father and Chinese mother, she moved to England as a child.
 Her pamphlet, A Certain Chinese Encyclopedia (Tall-lighthouse, 2009), won an Eric Gregory Award from the Society of Authors.

-Her poems have appeared in journals including Poetry Review, Poetry London, The Guardian, The Financial Times, Ploughshares and Poetry, as well as anthologies such as Ten: The New Wave and four editions of The Best British Poetry.
+Her poems have appeared in journals including Poetry Review, Poetry London, The Guardian, The Sunday Times, The Financial Times, The Telegraph, Ploughshares and Poetry, as well as anthologies such as Ten: The New Wave and four editions of The Best British Poetry.
 She has performed her work at festivals internationally and on BBC Radio 3 & 4.
 She is the founding editor of Prac Crit, an online journal of poetry and criticism.

 From 2010-2015, she was a Research Fellow at Gonville and Caius College, Cambridge, before taking up a Leverhulme Early Career Fellowship at University College London.
 Previous honours include a Hawthorden Fellowship and the Harper-Wood Studentship for English Poetry, as well as fellowships from Harvard University’s Radcliffe Institute and the Civitella Ranieri Foundation.
 She is a Lecturer in Poetry at King’s College London.